xxradar/cilium-clustermesh-multi-region-with-fortigate/README.md

 </details>

 ## Deploying kubernetes and jumpbox
-In the next step, a 3-node kubernetes cluster is deployed, together with a jumpbox and backend test server.
+In the next step, a 3-node kubernetes cluster is deployed, together with a jumpbox and backend test server.<br>
+Rename terraform.tfvars.example to terraform.tfvars and populate the variables.<br>
+The information can be obtained from the `terraform out` for both fortigate deployments.
 ```
 cd terraform-k8s-1
 terraform init